 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-But did you know there’s actually a disease called canine coronavirus (CCV) that’s unrelated to this current outbreak in humans?
-Here’s everything you need to know about coronavirus in dogs and how to help your pup recover.
+Did you know there’s actually a disease called canine coronavirus (CCV) that’s unrelated to this current outbreak in humans?
+We also give you information about that disease and how to help your pup recover.

 - Latest News On COVID-19 & Pets